harishvc/harishvc.github.io/_posts/2014-03-25-tweet-anatomy.md

 <i>More information about the tweet.
 Was this selfie tweet a retweet? favorite? sensitive? and language</i>
 <br/>

 Interesting isn't it?
-You can learn lot of interesting thing from 3081 bytes.
-Tweet metadata also contain additional information if the tweet was a retweet or reply.

-Want to try?
-Join [Twitter Developers](http://dev.twitter.com) and check out [GetTweet](https://github.com/harishvc/tools/tree/master/twitter)

 Now it's your turn.
 What do you think?